With WorldShare Interlibrary Loan, you can:

-Unique to OCLC, the ILL Fee Management (IFM) feature of WorldShare ILL lets you reconcile resource sharing charges and payments through your monthly OCLC invoice.
-Participating libraries report an average savings of more than $45 on each request by eliminating invoices and check writing for individual transactions.
+Unique to OCLC, the Interlibrary Loan Fee Management (IFM) feature of WorldShare ILL lets you reconcile resource-sharing charges and payments through your monthly OCLC invoice.
+Participating libraries report an average saving of as much as €33.00 on each request through the elimination of invoices and check writing for individual transactions.

 For borrowing libraries, using the feature is as easy as clicking a checkbox and entering the maximum cost you are willing to pay for an item on the ILL workform.
 Your monthly OCLC invoice will include additional line items showing:

-- Charges your library incurred for borrowing items
+- charges your library incurred for borrowing items,

-- IFM Transaction charge
+- IFM transaction charges.